ergoplatform/oracle-core/docs/how_to_bootstrap.md

 ## Step 4.
 Invite other operators

-To invite other operators I'm sending one oracle, reward, and ballot tokens to the operator's oracle addresses.
-I'm using <https://github.com/ergoplatform/oracle-core/blob/develop/scripts/send_new_oracle.sh> for this task
+To invite other operators, I'm sending one oracle, reward, and ballot tokens to the operator's oracle addresses.
+I'm using <https://github.com/ergoplatform/oracle-core/blob/develop/scripts/send_new_oracle.sh> for this task.

 ## Step 5.
 Start your oracle

-I started my oracle with:
+I started my oracle with the following:

 ```console
 oracle-core run
 ```

-and it posted the first data point.
+And it posted the first data point.

 ## Step 6.
 Send oracle config to the operators